-- 1) Recommend names for the park of formerly known as Jackson Park to the second commission. - 2) Recommend ideas to revise the gent of the gent of the second of the s - 3) To educate the community on why we are renaming the park https://www.alamedaca.gov/Shortcut-Content/Events-Activities/Rename-Jackson-Park
+- 1) Recommend names for the park formerly known as Jackson Park to the Commission. - Recommend ideas to revise the existing Naming Policy and ways we can make the naming process more inclusive. - 3) To educate the community on why we are renaming the park